-Having previously negotiated establishing a joint pharmaceutical factory in Azerbaijan's Sumgait City, the Iranian Ministry of Health announced that Darou Pakhsh will cooperate on the project.
-The factory is expected to produce dozens of essential drugs to be used for treatment of heart diseases, contagious disease and several types of antibiotics and painkillers, with EUR35mn of investment required at the initial stage.
+- Having previously negotiated establishing a joint pharmaceutical factory in Azerbaijan's Sumgait City, the Iranian Ministry of Health announced that Darou Pakhsh will cooperate on the project.
+The factory is expected to produce dozens of essential drugs to be used for treatment of heart diseases, contagious disease and several types of antibiotics and painkillers, with EUR35mn of investment required at the initial stage. - In April 2016, Kambiz Amjad, chairman of Darou Pakhsh announced the finalization of the deal with the Azerbaijan Investment Company for the production of medicines.
+The deal will see more than USD30mn invested across 90 types of medicines for the Azerbaijani market, with a factory launch predicted within two years.
+Some 49% of the shares of the joint venture in Sumgait city will belong to Iran, and 51% to Azerbaijan.

-In October 2013, Darou Pakhsh announced their status as a publicly traded company on the Tehran Stock Exchange under the ticker symbol of 'drug' in the pharmaceutical products group.
+In October 2013, Darou Pakhsh announced its status as a publicly traded company on the Tehran Stock Exchange under the ticker symbol of 'drug' in the pharmaceutical products group.
 The IPO was made on the November 3rd.